 As part of our onboarding process, we have agreed with our new supplier Sustainable Crafted Clothing in India that we want to work together to find ways to pay a living wage for our production.
 Due to its social commitment, this supplier is able to give us different prices when calculating prices.
 His "normal" FOB includes his normal wage, which at 11,250 rupees is above the legal minimum wage.
 Based on his analyses and the figures from the Global Living Wage Coalition, we have agreed on a living wage of 15,750 rupees.
-In order to achieve our goal of a full living wage in the long term while still offering competitive prices, we have agreed on a specific timeline with Sustainable Crafted Clothing.
-In 2024, we negotiated the prices so that a wage is paid for our productions that covers 50% of the difference between the wage paid and the living wage.
-This wage corresponds to 13,500 rupees.
-For 2025 we will pay 75% and from 2026 100%.

-In addition, we have started to calculate the difference between the wages paid in Portugal and the living wage determined by the organization "The Industry We Want".
-We calculated this difference for all suppliers at the CMT production stage.
-The statutory minimum wage in Portugal for 2024 was 820 € for all suppliers.
-As all suppliers paid
+In order to achieve our goal of a full living wage in the long term while still offering 14 salaries per year, the lowest wage was competitive prices, we have agreed on a 956.66 €.
+Most suppliers pay a food allowance specific timeline with Sustainable Crafted in addition to the salary.
+Depending on the amount of this subsidy, the wage level for the Clothing.
+In 2024, we negotiated the prices so that a wage is paid for our productions lowest-paid worker was between 957 € and that covers 50% of the difference between 1063 €.
+The average wage level was between the wage paid and the living wage.
+This 957 € and 1140 €.
+The living wage proposed wage corresponds to 13,500 rupees.
+For 2025 by "The Industry We Want" for a family with 1.5 we will pay 75% and from 2026 100%. children and a labor ratio of 1.6 is between In addition, we have started to calculate 1,049 € and 1,318 €.
+As all of our suppliers are the difference between the wages paid in located in rural areas, we have calculated Portugal and the living wage determined the gap between the lowest wage and by the organization "The Industry We Want". the lowest living wage.
+This amounts to a We calculated this difference for all suppliers maximum of 9% and for five suppliers this at the CMT production stage.
+The statutory gap is less than 5%.
+Based on this, we will work continuously in 2025 to systematically minimum wage in Portugal for 2024 was 820 € for all suppliers.
+As all suppliers paid close this gap.